Which Magnesium is Best for Migraines?

 • Unlikely to cause the digestive issues common with other forms

-When to Take It: I find it works best taken 1-2 hours before bedtime, as it can support better sleep quality too.
+When to Take It: 1-2 hours before bedtime, as it can support better sleep quality too.

-This quality makes it a great choice for those who suffer from cognitive symptoms, such as brain fog, which can be a common symptom during migraine attacks.
+This quality makes it a great choice if you suffer from cognitive symptoms, such as brain fog, which can be a common symptom during migraine attacks.

 • Targets brain function directly